Lodewijk van Heiden: Governor of Kronstadt

 At the height of his fame, respected everywhere and by everyone, decorated with numerous European medals, he was summoned by the Tsar to become military governor of Kronstadt (on Kotlin Island in the Gulf of Finland between Estonia and Saint Petersburg) and Reval (Tallinn, now capital of Estonia, then capital of the Governorate of Estonia).
 The population loved him and, as the Greeks did, called him baba (Father).

 Return to the Netherlands

 In 1832, Van Heiden returned to the Netherlands for the last time.
 He was welcomed by the monarch, King William I, who lent him an armoured steamship to visit several important cities, as well as his home town, Zuidlaren.
 Guards of honour accompanied him to the town hall and a large banquet was held at Laarwoud.
 He stayed at the estate for some time, but couldn't reacclimatise and shrank into himself.
 He only appeared in public to sail the Zuidlaardermeer lake.
 He left for the New World, but was disappointed and eventually returned to Estonia.
-Back in Tallinn he fell ill from edema and died there in 1850 at the age of 77.
-Contrary to his wish to be buried in Zuidlaren, Van Heiden was buried at the now destroyed Kopli cemetery in Tallinn.
+Back in Tallinn he fell ill from oedema and died there in 1850 at the age of 77.
+Contrary to his wish to be buried in Zuidlaren, Van Heiden was buried at the now-destroyed Kopli cemetery in Tallinn.